simsoba-research/simsoba-research.github.io/_pages/about.md

   Designing resilient architectures and loss functions to handle imperfect or noisy data.

 - **Time Series Forecasting**
-  Applying deep learning models such as LSTM to predict complex temporal patterns in epidemiological and socio‑economic data.
+  Applying deep learning models like LSTM to predict complex temporal patterns in epidemiological and socio-economic contexts.

 - **Explainable AI (XAI)**
-  Improving model transparency for use in high‑impact scientific applications.
+  Improving model transparency and interpretability for use in scientific applications.

 ---